 Once past the waterfront the route, unfortunately, is then the most uninteresting to date – a mile or so through urban roads and residential streets until reaching the Cleddau Bridge.

 It’s not everyday you get the chance to walk 800 metres across a modern high span bridge and it was a very blustery experience, on a cold grey day which obscured the panoramic views down the Cleddau estuary.

-At the end of the bridge, instead of carrying on the coast path route we took a detour turning right down to Burton Ferry near the Jolly Sailor pub at the waterside.
+At the end of the bridge, instead of carrying on the coast path route we took a short detour turning right and down the road to Burton Ferry near the Jolly Sailor pub at the waterside.
 Burton Ferry is the historical crossing point of the Cleddau and there remains an unusual Victorian era Trinity House timber jetty.
 The jetty served as the storage and supply depot for many lighthouses along the Welsh coast and is now a listed historic structure.

 But we were soon heading along country lanes lined with quaint, character cottages and an old church at Llanstadwell until reaching Hazelbeach and the The Ferry House Inn .
 This ‘walkers welcome’ pub is ideally situated right on the coast path route and perfect for a lunch break, with riverside views of the Cleddau waterway.

 After enjoying a lunch of toasted sarnies and a pint at the Ferry House, we headed on along the countryside around the boundary fences of the liquid gas industrial sites.
 There are also some huge wind turbines, the sounds of the rhythmic hum and swoosh of the rotating blades overhead.
 Along the path are 2 steel walkways which cross over pipelines leading from jetties.
 Although considered by some as quite ugly ‘blots on the landscape’ the contrasts of red metal and steel chainlink against the background of grey skies provide a good ‘leading lines’ photo scene.